 The Company's Board of Directors has established a Code of Conduct that applies to both Board Members and Senior Management Personnel.
-For the fiscal year 2022-2023, both the Board Members and Senior Management personnel have affirmed their adherence to this code.
+For the fiscal year 2023-2024, both the Board Members and Senior Management personnel have affirmed their adherence to this code.
 The Code of Conduct in question has been made available on the Company's website, and a declaration affirming this has been included as an annex and is an integral part of this report.

-Besides receiving remuneration as entitled under the Act for their roles as Non-Executive Directors and the reimbursement of expenses incurred in fulfilling their duties, none of the Non-Executive Directors maintains any significant pecuniary relationships or undertakes transactions of material consequence with the Company, its Promoters, Directors, Senior Management, or its Subsidiaries.
+Besides receiving remuneration as entitled under the Act for their roles as Non-Executive Directors and the reimbursement of expenses incurred in fulfilling their duties, none of the Non-Executive Directors maintains any significant pecuniary relationships or undertakes transactions of material consequence with the Company, its Promoters, Directors, Senior Management, or its j.
+CONDUCT FOR PREVENTION OF INSIDER TRADING & CODE OF CORPORATE DISCLOSURE PRACTICES:

+Subsidiaries.
 The Senior Management of the Company has duly informed the Board that no material financial or commercial transactions exist between themselves and the Company that might lead to potential conflicts of interest on a larger scale within the Company.